Coastal Management

 Broadwater Coastal Dune Resilience

-Constructing new coastal dune ridges across a potential flood pathway to provide a natural buffer to coastal inundation.
-The Dune Resilience Works will be undertaken over a 0.96ha area West of Dolphin Road boat ramp.
-Dune resilience works will be along 200m of the degraded dunes between the beach and the Peppermint Woodland in the coastal reserve.
+These works include the construction of new coastal dune ridges across a potential flood pathway to provide a natural buffer to coastal inundation.
+The Dune Resilience Works were undertaken over a 0.96ha area West of Dolphin Road boat ramp.

-Works are planned to commence in May/ June 2024 to take the opportunity of early winter rains and to increase the survival rate of dune seedlings.
+Works were completed in May/ June 2024 to take the opportunity of early winter rains and to increase the survival rate of dune seedlings.

-Beach sand for dune rebuilding will be imported to the dunes or relocated from adjacent beaches where ongoing accretion occurs.
+Beach sand for dune rebuilding was imported to the dunes and relocated from adjacent beaches where ongoing accretion occurs.
 Selective planting of native species will be undertaken to both increase the resilience of the dune surface to erosion, and to restore or enhance the ecological function of the coastal dune habitat.

 East Abbey Groyne Repair Works